purtuga/jquery.todoList/README.md

 # Todolist

 A simple todo list plugin.
+Demo here: __http://purtuga.github.io/jquery.todoList/__

 ## Getting Started
 Download the plugin from the [Release page][rel].
 Plugin is located in the `dist` folder.
 It currently depends on jQuery and jQuery UI Themes.